dxos/dxos/docs/docs/guide/echo/react/README.md

 ## Further configuration

-::: details Using a fallback element during initial load A fallback element is displayed while the Client is initializing.
+:::details Using a fallback element during initial load A fallback element is displayed while the Client is initializing.
 Any component can be used, and it will be given an instance of the `client` as a prop directly.
 A reasonable default is available as `GenericFallback` from `@dxos/react-appkit`.

 ```tsx file=./snippets/create-client-react-with-fallback.tsx#L5-